kridlet/MedMe/README.md

 •	Firebase for data storage and authentication
 •	Twilio for reminder text messages

-Direction for Future Development:
+### Direction for Future Development:

 •	Continue to debug existing code.
-This includes code comments and code appearance.
+This includes code comments.
 Currently our html, css and js are jumbled about.
-•	Sell ad space?
 •	Create an information share forum so people can connect with others who are taking the same medications.
 •	Include a health blog with regular contributions from thought leaders in the field of pharmacology.
 •	Create a delivery service for prescriptions.